cpsola/blocksci_analysis/README.md

 * Input scripts of non-standard inputs.
 * Witness scripts of native P2WSH inputs.

 The `notebooks` folder contains jupyter notebooks for creating plots to visualize the extracted data.
+Notebooks can be used **after** having executed `utxo_journal_main.py`, since notebooks only plot the data (that has to be first collected with the `utxo_journal_main.py` script).

 ### Dependencies

-Install `blocksci` and libraries in requirements.txt.
+Install `blocksci` and libraries in `requirements.txt`.